private-octopus/picoquic/doc/pico_webtransport.md

   - `path`: the path parameter for the connect request
   - `wt_callback`: the path callback used for the application
   - `wt_ctx`: the web transport application context associated with the path callback

+    The call may happen before peer SETTINGS arrive; the implementation defers the CONNECT bytes internally until peer SETTINGS and WebTransport transport requirements are validated.

+ 4- Start or continue the H3 connection so the deferred CONNECT can be sent
+    after validation.

  5- Make sure that the application is ready to process incoming streams.